tharunShiv/tharunshiv-blog/src/content/why-is-google-down-now.md

 There are several third party websites too, which show the status of websites like the DownDetector.
 We can observe that as soon as Google Services went down, people started reporting the same on these websites and on Twitter.

 Infact, we can also note that the meme creators, companies started creating memes and marketing lines on this and rolled out content on it.
+Companies like Swiggy, DuckDuckGo, 9gags started using this situation quickly via marketing.

 ### What could have caused the outage?